 While LinkedIn is the first to come to mind, it’s not the only platform you can use and may not even be the right one for you.
 Depending on your industry and the roles you want to fill, your target talent pool may hang out elsewhere online.

-We break down the pros and cons of recruiting on several popular social networks so you can choose the best fit for you:
+Come with us as we break down the pros and cons of recruiting on several popular social networks so you can choose the best fit for you!

 - A Large Active & Passive Talent Pool:

 With nearly 740 million members, companies have access to one of the world’s largest talent pools at their fingertips.
 Each user’s profile doubles as a resume and can include details traditional CVs may omit due to reasons such as a lack of space or relevance to a particular role.
 This extra data can help recruiters make more informed hiring decisions.

 People don’t join LinkedIn to share their favourite cat videos on YouTube (well, usually not).
 The primary reason users sign up is to participate in and increase their professional social networks through peer networking, connecting with other businesses, and searching for new or better opportunities.
 This focus level will translate to more engagement in your next recruitment campaign, either by the ideal candidate or the ideal candidate’s network.